paolosaracco/DataScienceSpecialization/04_ExploratoryDataAnalysis/CourseProject2/README.md

 6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?

 <h1 id=code>R scripts process</h1>

+All the R scripts have the same structure.

+1. Get the data by downloading and unzipping the folder provided by the assignment.
+2. Read the data and isolate variables and observations of interest.
+3. The plots are generated using either the base plotting system or ggplot2.